rakudo/rakudo/NOMMAP.markdown

 # Roadmap for "nom" Branch

-Last Updated 4th June 2011
+Last Updated 5th June 2011

 Note that this isn't strictly in order, though things nearer to the top are likely to get focus sooner.

-## Fix up binding some more
-Get ::= correcter, and a bit more stuff on := also.
+## Attribute features
+Finish 'is rw', accessor generation, and make use of default value closure.

-## Get attributes working
+## Multi-methods
-Finish up enough so a (typed) attribute can be declared.
-Check for use of attributes that are not declared.
-Update attribute access code.
+Get these working.

 ## Object construction
 new, bless, CREATE, BUILDALL, BUILD handling.

-## Multi-methods
-Get these working.

 ## Magicals
 $_, $/, $!, @_ and %_ handling.